Pictures are copyright of members

 And - can those of you who have been taking images of the Parks please stay for a short meeting at the end of the evening.

-The 2018 -2019 season begins at the Ord Village Hall in September
+The next meeting is at the Ord Village Hall on

 SUMMER EVENING SHOOT AT PAXTON HOUSE